cys3c/viper-shell/README.md

 ***VIPER***

 """
-This is viper and designed to control remote fangs that get deployed on computers in defense of exploitation frameworks!
+This is viper!

-Viper is designed in order to retrieve compromised files, processes, and services in case you have to reach out and grab information.
+Viper is designed in order to retrieve compromised files, processes, and services in case you have to reach out and grab information quickly.
-The viper can also be used for testing exploitation and enumeration for the purpose of learning offensive for defensible actions.
+The viper can also be used for testing exploitation and enumeration for the purpose of learning offensive for defensive actions.

-This also has team server capabilities *Still working out bugs
+Viper also has team server capabilities *I am still working out bugs but it works great currently with command line

 This program was created as a basic function to reach out and grab things fast!
 Powered by twisted python.

 I have recently added a twisted webserver and chat server for teamdevops

+"""

 viper has been tested on kali 2.0